whefter/rotating-rsync-backup/README.md

    rotating-rsync-backup [global options] command [command options] [arguments...]

 VERSION:
-   v3.0.4
+   v3.0.5

 COMMANDS:
    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --profile-name value, --pn value, -n value      Name for this profile, used in status values. (default: "missing-profile-name")
    --cron value, -c value                          Cron expression.
 When specified, the profile is not run immediately followed by the program exiting.
 Rather, it is run according to the passed cron schedule.
+Prefix with CRON_TZ= to set a timezone.
+Full documentation: https://pkg.go.dev/github.com/robfig/cron
    --source value, -s value                        Source path(s) passed to rsync.
 Specify multiple times for multiple values.
    --target value, -t value                        Required.
 Target path.
 This should be an absolute folder path.
 For paths on remote hosts, --target-host must be specified.
 For custom SSH options, such as  target host user/port, pass the -e option to rsync using --rsync-options.
    --target-host value, --th value                 Target host